 • A day of learning in community takes place on Thursday at Camp Byng 9:45 - 2:30 where activities are organized by a parent committee, in consultation with the program teacher, offering a wide range of workshop topics often with an outdoor component.

-• Tuesday at Davis Bay the SPIDER Resource Centre comes alive where families have access to the school library, computer lab, gymnasium, and playground, teacher lead small group lessons, mini-topic round table discussions, and families supporting families.
+• Tuesday at Roberts Creek Elementary, SPIDER/Multi-purpose room comes alive where families have access to the school library, lap tops, gymnasium, and playground, teacher lead small group lessons, mini-topic round table discussions, and families supporting families.

 • Extended experiences are planned for by the parent seasonal planning committees and can include field trips, Friday swimming lessons, family potlucks, and parent socials.